 Transient lesions of the splenium of the corpus callosum, also known as mild encephalitis/encephalopathy with a reversible isolated SCC lesion (MERS), are occasionally encountered on MRI studies and may be due to a number of underlying aetiologies.

 Transtentorial herniation is a type of cerebral herniation.
 There are two types:

 descending transtentorial herniation, more frequently known as uncal herniation

 ascending transtentorial herniation, which is less common than uncal herniation

-Trapped lung, also known as unexpandable/unexpanded lung, is a term used where there is non-expandable lung post fluid removal, often thoracentesis.
-It is similar to but not entirely synonymous with the term lung entrapment, which is a similar condition but caused by active pleural disease rathe...
+Trapped lung, also known as unexpandable/unexpanded lung, is a term used where there is non-expandable lung after fluid removal, often thoracentesis.
+It is similar to but not entirely synonymous with the term lung entrapment, which is a similar condition but caused by active pleural disease rath...

 Trauma is a leading cause of mortality in pregnancy.
 Pregnancy increases the incidence and severity of abdominal trauma in females.

 Trauma affects up to 7% of pregnancies, and the incidence of pregnancy in level 1 trauma patients is estimated to be ~2% 1.